Felbamate Oral Suspension

 Indications and Usage for Felbamate Oral Suspension

-Felbamate Oral Suspension is not indicated as a first line antiepileptic treatment (see Warnings).
+Felbamate Oral Suspension, USP is not indicated as a first line antiepileptic treatment (see Warnings).
 Felbamate Oral Suspension is recommended for use only in those patients who respond inadequately to alternative treatments and whose epilepsy is so severe that a substantial risk of aplastic anemia and/or liver failure is deemed acceptable in light of the benefits conferred by its use.

 See Boxed Warning regarding aplastic anemia and hepatic failure.